Great Ice Hockey

 is an ice hockey video game released by Sega in 1986 for the Master System.
-The game requires the Sega Sports Pad.
-It is a part of the Great line of sports games released by Sega for the Master System in 1986 in North America, and in 1987 in Japan (though only as a competition prize in the Beep! magazine).
+The game requires Sega's Sports Pad.
+It is a part of the Great line of sports video games from Sega for the Master System in 1986 in North America and in 1987 in Japan (though only as a competition prize in Beep! magazine).

 Gameplay

 The game plays as a regular hockey match.
 Two difficulty settings (junior and senior) are options for amateur or more skilled players.
 The player is assigned the US hockey team and then choose from a number of opponents from seven other countries: Poland, West Germany, Czechoslovakia, Finland, Canada, Sweden and USSR.